Ryan Arnouk

 CPSC 410: Advanced Software Engineering

 Learned about designing and implementing a domain specific language and various types of program analysis.
-Completed a project called FileScript (a domain specific language) and DSA (a tool for visualizing lock dependencies statically to warn programmers about potential deadlocks)
+Created a domain specific language to search through a file system, and a static analysis tool to visualize lock dependencies and warn programmers about potential deadlocks.

 CPSC 416: Distributed Systems